-In 2016, Grenoble was ranked the first best place to study in France by the newspaper L'Etudiant.
-With 63,500 students, Grenoble is a young and vibrant city with a thriving student life.
+In 2018, Grenoble was ranked first best city in France for living and working conditions by Le Parisien and fifth best place to study in France by the newspaper L'Etudiant.
+With 67,500 students, Grenoble is a young and vibrant city with a thriving student life.
 The living environment is particularly enjoyable.
 With mountains surrounding the city, Grenoble is a paradise for outdoor activities and sports.
 The Chamrousse ski resort for example is only 35 minutes away from the city center.
 At the same time, Grenoble is the flattest city in France and offers bikers more than 300 kilometers of bike paths.

 Cultural life in Grenoble is abundant thanks to numerous museums (Musée de Grenoble, Musée Dauphinois, etc.), concert halls (MC2, la Belle Electrique, l’Hexagone, Le Summum, etc.), major events (Cabaret Frappé, Coupe Icare, Rocktambule, Festival du cinéma de montagne, etc.) and student events.